Lee Isaac Chung: Career

-Chung's directorial debut was Munyurangabo, a movie set in Rwanda, a collaboration with students at an international relief base in Kigali, the capital city.
+Chung's directorial debut was Munyurangabo, a movie set in Rwanda, a collaboration with students at an international relief base in Kigali.
 It tells an intimate story about the friendship between two boys in the aftermath of the Rwandan genocide.
-Chung had accompanied his wife Valerie, an art therapist, to Rwanda in 2006 when she volunteered to work with those affected by the 1994 genocide.
+Chung had accompanied his wife, an art therapist, to Rwanda in 2006 when she volunteered to work with those affected by the 1994 genocide.
 He taught a film-making class at a relief base in Kigali.
 The movie was an opportunity to present the contemporary reality of Rwanda and to provide his students with practical film training.
 After he developed a nine-page outline with co-writer Samuel Gray Anderson, Chung shot the film over 11 days, working with a team of nonprofessional actors Chung found through local orphanages and with his students as crew members.

 Munyurangabo premiered at the 2007 Cannes Film Festival as an Official Selection and played as an official selection at top film festivals worldwide, including the Busan International Film Festival, the Toronto International Film Festival, the Berlin International Film Festival, the Rotterdam International Film Festival, Roger Ebert's Ebertfest, and AFI Fest in Hollywood, where it won the festival's Grand Prize.
 It was an official selection of the New Directors/New Films Festival at New York's Lincoln Center and the Museum of Modern Art.
 The film received critical acclaim, and Chung was nominated at the Independent Spirit Awards ("Someone to Watch," 2008) and the Gotham Awards.

 Chung's second film, Lucky Life (2010), was developed with the support of Kodak Film and the Cinéfondation at the Cannes Film Festival.
-Inspired by the poetry of Gerald Stern, the film premiered at the 2010 Tribeca Film Festival in New York City and has screened at festivals worldwide.
+Inspired by the poetry of Gerald Stern, the film premiered at the 2010 Tribeca Film Festival in New York City and was screened at festivals worldwide.

 In 2012 Chung was named a United States Artists (USA) Fellow.